 The Zero home also has a home unique security system and built in control system.
 The touchscreen control system allows the homeowner to see how much energy the house is generating at any given time through real-time energy analytics.

 The security system and thermostat are wired together into the same system.
 Therefore, if a door or window is left unlocked, a message will automatically be sent to the homeowner by way of text message.
 In addition, every home has to have an Internet connection and computer.
 The Zero-home has a 50-mbps wireless Internet system connection.

 Families do deserve energy savings and greater independence.
 The Net-Zero home is a perfect example that an energy efficient modernized home does not have to cost millions of dollars.
 The KTGY Group hopes to build additional green living homes in the future, and there is significant interest among Utah residents for projects of this nature.
-Eco-friendly properties may become a reality in other areas of the country as well; Hewlett homes for sale, for example, are constantly offering new features and amenities.
+Eco-friendly properties may become a reality in other areas of the country as well.
 Therefore, green living may soon become more affordable for middle class Americans.